A new study identifies risk factors associated with the pregnancy-related condition, preeclampsia.

 Speak With an Experienced Malpractice Attorneys in Maryland & Washington D.C.

-When the medical care you receive is negligent or below the expected standard of care, the legal team at Schochor and Staton, P.A., P.A delivers aggressive legal representation on your behalf.
+When the medical care you receive is negligent or below the expected standard of care, the legal team at Schochor, Staton, Goldberg, and Cardea, P.A., P.A delivers aggressive legal representation on your behalf.
 Call us at 410-234-1000 to schedule a free, confidential consultation at our offices in Baltimore, Maryland, or in Washington, D.C.